What is a Credit Memo?

 When this happens, the customer will want to be compensated for the damaged or returned items.

 This is where the credit memos come in.
-Credit memos are an important and integral part of the accounting structure.
+These instruments are an important and integral part of the accounting structure.

 They allow for tracking of returns, damages, or write-offs.
 Additionally, they allow a business to maintain clean accounting records on the sales transaction.

-No matter what a company sells, at some point they will be faced with issuing a credit memo.
+No matter what a company sells, at some point they will be faced with issuing a credit.

 In this post we’ll define exactly what is a credit memo, show how it is used in business today, and provide internal control tips when dealing with memos.